justinribeiro/blog-pwa/README.md

 * `jq` is blazing fast over lots of files; validates my json output so I know things will load in the PWA and Python
 * `polymer-cli` handles the dev serving
 * `workbox-cli` handles the service worker generation
-* `rollup cli` handles the es modules and bundles splitting for prod builds
+* `rollup-cli` handles the es modules and bundles splitting for prod builds
 * `http2-push-manifest` is super useful and works out of the box with http2push-gae
+* `make` has a basic set of commands that alias the zsh script for easy use
+* Okay, so there is `app/package.json` with prettier linting and some build commands in the yarn for rollup and what not.
+It's mix and match. :-)

 ## Setup